SaronTheAnalyst/BIBIGO-Project/README.md

 - Import the cleaned data.
 - Use **Bar Charts, Heatmaps, Line Charts, and Tables** for visualization.
 - Add **filters** for better interactivity.

-## 🤝 Contributing
-Feel free to fork this repository and enhance the analysis!

 ---
 **Author:** [Gutema Saron Samuel]